seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-    +39 % on «no event in the hunt» with no search run, and no line was required for a coin of the list at all. **Corrected in place at `2026-09-30-a`:** on 25.09, 01:30 Tbilisi TAKE, the book's largest mover at −37.7 %, was unwinding a rally into an unlock aggregators carried for the next day, and its one search asked what had happened on 24.09.
+    +39 % on «no event in the hunt» with no search run, and no line was required for a coin of the list at all. **Corrected in place at `2026-09-30-a`:** on 25.09, 01:30 Tbilisi TAKE, the book's largest mover at −37.7 %, was unwinding a rally into an unlock aggregators carried for the next day, and its one search asked what had happened on 24.09. **Corrected in place at `2026-09-30-c`:** on 25.09, 22:22 Tbilisi «Ethena ENA price jumps 20% September 25 2026 why» returned nothing while Ethena's partnership with Binance — USDe backed by tokenized stocks and equity perpetuals — stood in the press from 15:00 UTC under titles naming Ethena and Binance and no figure; ENA, the list's largest mover at +21.4 %, reached the answer with no cause and the partnership never reached `УЖЕ БЫЛО СЕГОДНЯ`.
 99. **The exchange list was read THIS run, first, and every record naming a symbol of `c` or of a filtered row of `x` went somewhere** (§6a) — an item, a forward candidate, the `Почему` of a row, or a refusal by a named rule.
 The artifact is the lane's `ts`, later than this run's